polina-koval/email_distribution/README.md

 (venv)$ pip install -r requirements.txt
 ```

 There is a file in the repo ".env.example", this file for use in local development.
-Duplicate this file as .env in the root of the project and update the environment variables SECRET_KEY, EMAIL_HOST_USER, EMAIL_HOST_PASSWORD.
+Duplicate this file as .env in the root of the project and update the environment
+variables SECRET_KEY, EMAIL_HOST_USER, EMAIL_HOST_PASSWORD, etc.

 ```sh
 $ cp .env.example .env